coderhead42/Database_Application/README.md

 Execution
 ==============

-host all files on a server, and then launch index.php in a browser.
+host all files on a server, and then launch login.php in a browser.